stappersg/ferron-website/src/content/docs/php.md

 title: PHP support
 ---

 Ferron supports running PHP scripts either with a _cgi_ module (using PHP-CGI) or with a _fcgi_ module (using either PHP-CGI configured as a FastCGI server or PHP-FPM).
+This allows you to host websites built with PHP-based CMSes (like WordPress or Joomla) with Ferron.

 To configure PHP through CGI with Ferron, you can use this configuration: